-A first version of the LFC BOA was approved by CREG on May 27, 2019 after a public consultation and entered into force on August 27, 2019 while the last version was approved by CREG on February 10July 14, 2022.
-This version includes all modifications up to thethis proposal for amendment to the LFC BOA of 29 April 2022 regarding, mainly concerning the dimensioning of the aFRR dimensioning in Article 9 (cf. Section 3.2- of this explanatory note).
+A first version of the LFC BOA was approved by CREG on May 27, 2019 after a public consultation and entered into force on August 27, 2019 while the previous version was approved by CREG on July 14, 2022.
+This version includes all modifications up to this proposal for amendment to the LFC BOA, mainly concerning the dimensioning of the aFRR dimensioning in Article 9 (cf. Section 3.2 of this explanatory note).
 In addition, some additional updates concern:

-- Textual modifications to facilitate the foreseen implementation of a technology-neutral framework for participation of units in exceptional balancing measures in Article 7, Article 12 and Article 13 (cf. Section 5.3, 7.2 and 7.3 of this explanatory note). - Modification of the Full Activation Time of aFRR from 7.5 to 5 minutes in Articler 14 (cf. Section 7.4 of this explanatory note). - Textual modifications to facilitate the foreseen implementation of a dynamic sharing calculation in Article 10 (cf. Section 6.3 of this explanatory note). - Modification of the calculation method of the minimum threshold in FRR dimensioning in Article 8 (cf. Section 6.1 of this explanatory note).
+- Textual modifications to facilitate the foreseen implementation of a technology-neutral framework for participation of units in exceptional balancing measures in Article 7, Article 12 and Article 13 (cf. Section 5.3, 7.2 and 7.3 of this explanatory note). - Modification of the Full Activation Time of aFRR from 7.5 to 5 minutes in Article 14 (cf. Section 7.4 of this explanatory note). - Textual modifications to facilitate the foreseen implementation of a dynamic sharing calculation in Article 10 (cf. Section 6.3 of this explanatory note). - Modification of the calculation method of the minimum threshold in FRR dimensioning in Article 8 (cf. Section 6.1 of this explanatory note).